 A conflict of interest may take many forms.
 No member shall:

 - Have a direct or indirect interest, financial or otherwise, of any nature that is in conflict with the proper discharge of the member's duties.

 - Accept or solicit any gift, favor or service that might reasonably influence the member in the discharge of his or her duties or that the member knows or should know is being offered with the intent to influence his or her official conduct.

 - Disclose confidential information gained by reason of his or her official position or otherwise use such information for his or her personal gain or benefit

 - Transact any business in his or her official capacity with any business entity of which the member is an officer, agent or employee, or in which the member owns a substantial interest.

 Members must disclose potential conflicts of interest as soon as possible after they realize that a conflict or potential conflict may have arisen.

 If a conflict or potential conflict of interest is reported, the Audit Committee will determine whether to bring it to the attention of the Executive Committee, or the Board of Directors.
 If a conflict of interest is allowed to exist by vote of the Board of Directors, it is required that the conflict be reconsidered annually until it is resolved.

-For the purposes of this statement, the following are examples of relationships with companies that conduct business with the UCLA Jonsson Cancer Center Foundation that should be disclosed:
+For the purposes of this statement, the following are examples of relationships with companies that conduct business with the UCLA Health Jonsson Comprehensive Cancer Center Foundation that should be disclosed: